rsolano60/AntGuardian/README.md

 ```sh
 pip install paramiko
 ```
-### Installing
+### Setup
-SETUP: input these 3 variables in script file AntGuardian.py
+Input these 3 variables in script file AntGuardian.py
 ```sh
 #SETUP:
 ipList = ('192.168....','192.168....','192.168....') #your miners, must have the same root password